RSS

 • Then the realtor needs to draft and send an offer

 The buyer doesn’t pay anything to the buyer agent because the commission is normally collected from the seller and equates to 2.5% of the purchase price.
+As property prices continue to go up, that 2.5% turns into a pretty big number.

 Here are some important questions to think about when you’re buying a home.